Appendices included:

 The headteacher is responsible for ensuring that RSE is taught consistently across the school and statutory guidelines are followed.

-7.3 Staff
+Staff

 Staff are responsible for:

-- Delivering RSE in a sensitive way
+- Delivering RSE in a sensitive way.

-- Modelling positive attitudes to RSE
+- Modelling positive attitudes to RSE.

-- Monitoring progress
+- Monitoring progress.

-- Responding to the needs of individual pupils
+- Responding to the needs of individual pupils.

 Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher.
-Class teachers will be responsible for teaching RSE in our school.

-7.4 Pupils
+Pupils

 Pupils are expected to engage fully in RSE and when discussing issues related to RSE, treat others with respect and sensitivity.

-8. Parents’ right to withdraw
+Parents’ right to withdraw

-9. Training
+Training

-The headteacher may also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar.
+The Headteacher may also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.

-10. Monitoring and Evaluating.
+Monitoring and Evaluating

+Teaching and learning in RSE is monitored by Paula Maguire.
 Pupils’ development in RSE is monitored by class teachers as part of our internal assessment systems.
+We ensure that RSE has a central place within our curriculum by having:

 Appendix 1